sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-fioriuikit/fiori-ios-hcpms-fioriuikit.md

 The above code does the following:

-First, increase the row hight since the Object Cell is higher than the standard table cell.
+First, increase the row height since the Object Cell is higher than the standard table cell.

 Then a reference is created to the Object Cell with identifier `FUIObjectTableViewCell`.